RHIT-CSSE/csse332/docs/zz_project.md

 * `rmmod` to remove your module.

 # Preschool: Step 2: Your module learns to talk
-So our module now maintains an array of integer as a data structure.
+So our module now maintains an array of integers as a data structure.
 Great!
 But what use is this data structure for us if we cannot read and write to it?
 In this step, we will need to allow users to communicate with our module using the `procfs` pseudo filesystem.

 ## Create a directory entry for our module
 First, we need to create an entry for our module in `procfs`.
-Our goal is the create an entry for our module under `/proc/csse332/status`.
+Our goal is to create an entry for our module under `/proc/csse332/status`.
 You can think of it as a file to and from which our user applications can write and read.
 Note that this is all managed in software!
 Nothing that you will do will be written or read from disk!